-Your baby will eventually become more comfortable with his newfound awareness.
-In the meantime, here are some ways you can teach him that when mommy leaves, she always comes back—whether it's daytime or nighttime.
+Baby will eventually become more comfortable with his or her newfound awareness.
+In the meantime, here are some ways you can teach him or her that when mommy or daddy leaves, they always comes back—whether it's daytime or nighttime.

-First, give your baby opportunities to practice separating from you during the day.
-Start with playing extended versions of peek-a-boo with him.
-Disappear from his sight for a few seconds and then reemerge.
+First, give baby opportunities to practice separating from you during the day.
+Start with playing extended versions of peek-a-boo with him or her.
+Disappear from his or her sight for a few seconds and then reemerge.
 Gradually extend the time you disappear to 30 seconds, and then a minute or more.

 Plus, More from The Bump: